dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   *  htmLawed does not check the number of nested elements.
 E.g., it will allow two 'caption' elements in a 'table' element, illegal as per the specs.
 Admins may be able to use a custom hook function to enforce such checks ('hook_tag' parameter; see section:- #3.4.9).

+  *  When dynamic CSS expressions in 'style' aren't being permitted, htmLawed will empty the entire attribute value if it detects maliciously crafted expression declarations like 'exp/**/ression...' aimed at exploiting browser bugs.
+If this is too harsh, admins should allow CSS expressions through htmLawed core but then use a custom function through the 'hook_tag' parameter (section:- #3.4.9) to more specifically identify CSS expressions in the 'style' attribute values.

   *  htmLawed does not correct certain possible attribute-based security vulnerabilities (e.g., '<a href="http://x%22+style=%22background-image:xss">x</a>').
 Theses arise when browsers mis-identify markup in `escaped` text, defeating the very purpose of escaping text (a bad browser will read the given example as '<a href="http://x" style="background-image:xss">x</a>').

   *  Because of poor Unicode support in PHP, htmLawed does not remove the `high value` HTML-invalid characters with multi-byte code-points.
 Such characters however are extremely unlikely to be in the input. (see section:- #3.1).

   *  Like any script using PHP's PCRE regex functions, PHP setup-specific low PCRE limit values can cause htmLawed to at least partially fail with very long input texts.